syncthing/docs/dev/rest.rst

 with ``curl`` (add ``-k`` flag when using HTTPS with a Syncthing generated or self signed certificate).

 One exception to this requirement is ``/rest/noauth``, you do not need an API key to use those endpoints.
+This way third-party devices and services can do simple calls that don't expose sensitive information without having to expose your API key.

 .. _rest-pagination: